makevoid/faucet/Readme.md

-# Corb Wallet
+# Faucet
-### Ruby Web Wallet based on Bitcoin Core

-powered by Roda, the routing tree framework
+### Simple Faucet powered by ruby, roda, javascript and more importantly bitcore

 fun fun fun!